 Encourage and model constructive social approaches

 Repetition of good actions inspires awareness of the other.
-It’s a demonstrative approach that imparts an emotion giving way for students to contemplate the effects of righteous deeds.
-For example:
+It’s a demonstrative approach that imparts an emotion that gives way for students to contemplate the effects of righteous deeds.

 Voice volume and tone are friendly gestures.
 But some students may be perceived as being loud and boisterous because their voice reaches those nearby.
 Their loud voice may be interpreted as anger or authority, when in fact they merely want to speak in a more dynamic manner.